- All-Star Cast: A lot of the well-known Japanese voice actors participate in voicing the game's characters and cards.

 - For every 1 million downloads, Cygames gives away X free packs of the latest expansion equivalent to the X million times the game has been downloaded.
 As the playerbase grew over time, the milestone celebrations instead turn into Chest events and fixed amounts of free packs as additional login bonuses.

 - There are also Anniversary events commemorating years of the game, which give free packs from all expansions to the players, as well as the Polls which allow the player to vote which among the characters should be featured as the next leaders.

 - No Dub for You: Even though most of the cards have English voice lines, there are a few cards that retain their Japanese voices even in the English versions of the game.
 In particular, the tie-in cards and leaders for Princess Connect!
-Re:Dive in the Ultimate Colosseum expansion retain their Japanese voices, mainly because Princess Connect hasn't been released outside of Japan, China, South Korea, and Taiwan.
-In addition, all of the cards in the Fortune's Hand expansion had their Japanese voices even in the English versions because the COVID-19 pandemic in 2020 would delay the English dub for these cards.
+Re:Dive in the Ultimate Colosseum expansion retain their Japanese voices, mainly because Princess Connect hasn't been released outside of Japan, China, South Korea, and Taiwan prior to 2021.
+In addition, all of the cards in the Fortune's Hand expansion had their Japanese voices intact even in the English versions because the COVID-19 pandemic in 2020 would delay the English dub for these cards.

 - Only Six Faces: Although Shadowverse's card art draws from the talents of many different artists, it's very easy to determine which artist drew what by the facial features.
 For instance, compare Arisa with Olivia, Aurelia, and Cassiopeia.

 - Playing Against Type: Max Mittelman generally voices young, heroic teenagers.
 In Shadowverse, he voices Albert, who spots a Badass Baritone Large Ham voice instead.